When You Disagree: How to Deal With Insurance Adjuster After Car Accident

 Author Bio

-Louis W. Grande is a Providence personal injury lawyer who founded his Rhode Island law firm of the same name in 2010.
-With more than 32 years of experience practicing law, he has successfully represented clients in a wide range of legal matters, including car accidents, premise liability, dog bites, medical malpractice, product liability, and other personal injury actions.
+Since founding his personal injury firm in 1990, Louis W. Grande has established himself as one of Providence's most trusted and effective legal advocates for the injured.
+With more than 32 years of experience practicing law, he has successfully represented clients in a wide range of injury cases, including car accidents, premise liability, dog bites, medical malpractice, product liability, and other personal injury actions.

 LinkedIn | State Bar Association | Avvo | Google